-Dungeon board games such as Descent, Dungeon Fighter or DungeonQuest have many fans and are currently among the hottest fantasy board games for adults and (brave / heroic) children.
-So it's no wonder that new game titles with similar content appear on a regular basis.
-The surprising thing: none of the new products have been really bad so far, and each new brand quickly found loyal followers.
-This will also apply to the new dungeon crawler “Super Dungeon Explore”, which fantasy fans can try out at Spiel'15 and buy directly if they like.
+Dungeon board games like Descent, Dungeon Fighter or DungeonQuest have many fans and are currently among the hottest fantasy board games for adults and (brave/heroic) children.
+So it's no wonder that new game titles with similar content appear regularly.
+The surprising thing is that none of the innovations have been really bad so far and every new brand quickly found loyal followers.
+This will also apply to the new dungeon crawler "Super Dungeon Explore", which fantasy fans can try out at Spiel'15 and buy directly if they like it.

 Super Dungeon Explore by Soda Pop Miniatures

-Beating your way through cave systems with a maximum of two buttons in Hack & Slay style is one of the video game experiences that very few computer gamers want to miss.
-In the board game area, too, exploration and monster hunting has been accessible to the masses at least since the successful HeroQuest or StarQuest games.
-For some time now, the classic dungeon crawlers have been experiencing a new heyday and they are better than ever.
-Games like Descent or Dungeon Fighter have proven that even “normal board players” can have a lot of fun with such concepts.
+Smashing your way through cave systems with a maximum of two buttons in Hack & Slay style is one of those video game experiences that very few computer gamers would want to do without.
+Exploration and monster hunting has also been accessible to the general public in the board game sector, at least since the successful games HeroQuest or StarQuest.
+For a while now, classic dungeon crawlers have been enjoying a new heyday and they're better than ever.
+Games like Descent or Dungeon Fighter have proven that even "average board gamers" have a lot of fun with such concepts.

 Now a new offshoot is conquering the German market: Super Dungeon Explore from Soda Pop Miniatures.
 And the brand is making itself felt in the relevant online shops with a large number